radiodee1/awesome-chatbot/README.md

 I guess next I'm hoping to fine tune the gpt2 code so that it works better if I can.

 5/10/2019 - The code I was using on 4/25 did not work, but I found another repository at https://github.com/graykode/gpt-2-Pytorch that works.
 In fact it works well enough that I've decided to use it in a full blown version of my chatbot.
-The code, is in Pytorch and uses the 'huggingface' code from 4/25.
+The code, is in Pytorch and also uses the 'huggingface' code from 4/25.
 I've made his github repository a submodule of this project because I use the code like a library.
 This is still all without fine tuning anything.
 The people at OpenAI who created gpt2 call this sort of implementation 'zero-shot'.
 This means that the model is used right off of the shelf with no fine tuning.
 This is very interesting.